openalloc/openalloc.github.io/Content/index.md

 <p>
 <a href="FlowWorth/index.html">More Information</a>
 </p>
-<a href="https://apps.apple.com/us/app/flowworth/">Available for download</a> in the Mac App Store.
-(U.S. only for now)
+<a href="https://apps.apple.com/app/flowworth-open/id1640748160">Available for download</a> in the Mac App Store.
 </td>

 </tr>